snazy2000/SnipeitPS/docs/Get-SnipeitSupplier.md

 ```

 ### -search
-A text string to search the Locations data
+A text string to search the Supliers data

 ```yaml
 Type: String